dadezz/Quadballholic-backend-microservices/README.md

 ---

+## ✅ Pros vs ❌ Cons of this Architecture
+Pros:

+* Elasticity: We can spawn multiple instances of the Live Match Service during the World Cup, while keeping only 1 instance of the Core Service.

+* Fault Tolerance: If the Core Service goes down, the Live Match Service keeps broadcasting current scores via WebSockets.

+* Database Isolation: Enforced via our Docker configurations, preventing domains from corrupting each other's data.

+Cons:

+* High Operational Complexity: Requires orchestration, discovery services, and strict startup sequences.

+* Distributed Data: Keeping data consistent across services requires complex synchronization or event-driven patterns compared to the Monolithic MVP.

+---

 ## 🚀 How to Run (Local Environment)

 To run the Distributed Architecture locally, you need Docker (for the databases) and Java 21.
 Since this is a distributed system, services must be started in a specific order.